Special gift: The massive cost of Rolex Cristiano Ronaldo gave Georgina emerges

 - Cristiano Ronaldo marked Georgina Rodriguez’s birthday with a luxury Rolex, adding to her already multimillion-dollar watch collection

-- The couple, together since 2016 and engaged since 2025, share a large family and a long personal history that began in a Madrid Gucci store
+- The couple, together since 2016 and engaged in 2025, share a large family and a long personal history that began in a Madrid Gucci store

 - Ronaldo, one of the world’s highest-earning athletes, continues to balance elite football, business ventures, and family life

-Cristiano Ronaldo marked Georgina Rodriguez’s birthday by gifting his fiancée a lavish Rolex, adding to her already eye-catching watch collection worth millions.
+Cristiano Ronaldo celebrated his fiancée Georgina Rodríguez’s 32nd birthday by gifting her a lavish Rolex, adding to her already dazzling watch collection worth millions.

-The 32-year-old model and influencer already owns several luxury timepieces valued in the millions of pounds.
+The model and influencer, now 32, boasts an array of luxury timepieces valued in the millions of pounds.

 As of 2026, Ronaldo is regarded as the richest athlete in the world.
 He reportedly earns around $200 million in salary from Al-Nassr in the Saudi Pro League, along with an additional $60 million from business ventures and sponsorship deals.